katanpink/gameApp/readme.md

 ### Dependencies

-#Node.Js
-#Express.Js
-#Body-Parser
+*Node.Js
+*Express.Js
+*Body-Parser

 ### Installing

-#Copy the Repository onto your machine.
+*Copy the Repository onto your machine.
+*Install the dependicies using NPM.

 ### Executing program

-* How to run the program
-* Step-by-step bullets
+*In the console, got to the projects directory and type:
 ```
-code blocks for commands
+node app.js
 ```
+*To exicute
 ## Help

 Any advise for common problems or issues.